For Simple Clean-Up (refreshing) of old Finishes without Stripping:

 The time for any repairs to damaged wood or veneer is after stripping is complete.
 Gluing any broken parts, fixing chipped veneer or mending holes can easily be done after the old finish is removed.
 Be careful not to get any glue on the veneer surfaces, as the stain will not adhere to dry glue.

 If the veneer is shot (e.g. torn, missing, water-damaged, etc.), you will have to re-veneer the damaged portion(s).
-I've had a lot of success in cutting and applying new veneer, and there are a number of good supply houses that can match virtually anything.
+I've had a lot of success in cutting and applying new veneer, and there are a number of good supply houses that can match virtually any type of wood or grain pattern.
 It is an "art" that is not difficult to master, as long as you practice on some junk panels before you tackle your Phonograph.
 All you need is a sharp Exacto Knife, a good metal straightedge, some Elmer's Carpenter Glue, and a large flat weight to press it down until the glue dries.
 Don't use too much glue, or the surface may become uneven.
 Some people use an iron to flatten the surface after the glue is applied.
 If you use this technique, use medium to high heat, and place a thin cloth between the iron and the veneer.
 This technique works well on curves and other difficult surfaces.

 Do-it-yourself veneering works very well on small surfaces, but may not be satisfactory if you are trying to re-veneer a very large panel (bubbles or uneven flatness may appear).
 In that case, it is wise to have the veneer professionally done using a "vacuum" veneer gluing system.